wrapl/minilang/docs/tutorial/chapter02.rst

 :mini:`and`-expressions and :mini:`or`-expressions
 ..................................................

 Code can also be evaluated conditionally in Minilang using :mini:`and`, :mini:`or`.
+An :mini:`and`-expression evaluates to its second argument if both arguments are not :mini:`nil`, and to :mini:`nil` otherwise.
+An :mini:`or`-expression evaluates to its first argument if it is not :mini:`nil`, otherwise it evaluates to its second argument.
+Both :mini:`and`-expressions and :mini:`or`-expressions only evaluate their second argument if required.

 .. list-table::
    :header-rows: 1